official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 Saddam’s record for brutality, torture and execution as a routine way of life and as the principal means by which the elite stays in power.”

-59 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^59]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown to
-60 House of Commons, Official Report, 24 September 2002, columns 26‑34.
+[^60]: House of Commons, Official Report, 24 September 2002, columns 26‑34.

 236

-The Report of the Iraq Inquiry210.
-In relation to other states which might have amassed stockpiles of weapons of mass destruction and could proliferate those weapons, Mr Straw stated:
+210. In relation to other states which might have amassed stockpiles of weapons of mass destruction and could proliferate those weapons, Mr Straw stated:

 “It is our hard‑headed judgement that we can best prevent the use of their weaponry